PragyanTiwari/Matrix-Decomposition-Implementations/README.md

-#### **A comprehensive implementation of core **Matrix Decomposition techniques** in Linear Algebra, providing an efficient computation approach, helps in uncovering hidden relationships in data, and lets you power many scalable applications in various fields of science and engineering.**
+#### **A comprehensive implementation of various Matrix Decomposition Techniques from the lens of Linear Algebra to produce efficient computing of SVD, PCA, Feature Selection & Data Analysis in Python.**
 ______________________________________________________________________

 To gain a deeper understanding of how Orthogonalization & Matrices Decomposition works in real-life applications, & how they save bunch of time through an approach of vectorization, you'll find such techniques used in;